Pandaqi/pq-bamboo/README.md

 ### General

 * Fix and complete the testing suite
+* Allow "exp" and "mod" operations between non-numbers?
+Or at least give a meaningful error message then?
 * Find cleaner implementation for converting something that might be a variable, name or evaluation into a key
   * Saving labels on values ("named literals") actually feels very powerful?
   * Maybe I should streamline that: any literal is automatically saved as a named literal/variable?
 So we know the exact object we're getting and can just call one function on that.